 Anyway, we (my friend came over and helped me with some decluttering that day–which is a great way to get it done!) we went through all those bags and threw out a LOT of stuff.
-Sophia’s old library bag was FILLED with markers, most of which did not work.
+For instance, my youngest daughter’s old library bag was FILLED with markers, most of which did not work.
 I threw out a bunch of the bags, and now the stairwell looks like this:

 Do you see that?
 Only five bags instead of the 12 that were there before!

 I do like making sure that I have a bag ready to go for every situation.
 It’s nice to have a church bag ready with the things I need in it for church, a bag for work, a bag for the beach, etc. I just need to make sure that I am not abandoning bags full of junk when I no longer need them.

 And I also make sure I don’t keep too many bags that I don’t need, even if I really like them.